 Understanding 10 Stages of the Procurement Cycle

-The procurement cycle begins at the point when you realize your organization needs to procure goods or services from an external supplier.
-At this stage, it’s important to understand your budget constraints, the overall objectives of your business, and the priorities of individual departments.
+The procurement cycle begins when you realize your organization needs to obtain goods or services from an external supplier.
+Take time to understand budget constraints, the overall objectives of your business, and the priorities of individual departments.

 Pro Tip: During this process, be sure to seek guidance and input from cross-functional internal stakeholders.
-Not only will this research provide you with useful information regarding your organization’s needs, but engaging with subject-matter experts can ensure compliance and buy-in during the later stages of the procurement cycle.
+This research will provide you with useful information regarding company needs.
+Engaging with subject-matter experts can also ensure compliance and buy-in during the later stages of the procurement cycle.

 2. Complete a market analysis

-Next up, you’ll need to complete a thorough market analysis.
-This ensures your team has a robust understanding of the options available to you – ultimately enabling you to compile a list of prospective suppliers.
+Next up, you’ll need to complete a thorough market analysis to understand the options available.
+This will ultimately enable you to compile a list of prospective suppliers.
 Your market analysis ought to consider costings, key players, and challenges and dynamics, alongside how the market is evolving.